 CIMA: Northeast Mexico speleothems

 I am just starting to work on some stalagmites from northeast Mexico, which will be my main thesis research!
-For more info on this project, check out our website.
+This project is a huge collaborative effor, so for more info, please check out our website (Spanish translation coming soon).
+I am excited to be working with two MIT undergraduate researchers, Gabriela Cazares ’20 and Sarah Weidman ’21.

-I am currently working on dating multiple cave deposits (speleothems) from Rio Secreto in Playa del Carmen, Mexico.
+I recently finished dating multiple cave deposits (speleothems) from Rio Secreto in Playa del Carmen, Mexico.
 We are examining past changes in regional precipitation using trace element ratios, stable isotope ratios, and microstratigraphy.
 I returned to the Yucatán in Summer 2016, thanks to a student research grant from the MIT EAPS department.
 Visit my field site with Google Earth here.

 Exoplanet atmospheres and climate

-I am working with Dr. Sara Seager on exoplanet atmospheres and climate.
-We are working on a new way to constrain condensates (clouds) in the atmosphere of GJ 1214b.
+I worked with Dr. Sara Seager on exoplanet atmospheres and climate.
+We were working on a new way to constrain condensates (clouds) in the atmosphere of GJ 1214b.

 Deep-sea coral geochemistry